keras-team/keras-io/examples/nlp/md/fnet_classification_with_keras_nlp.md

 training.
 In particular, a couple of points from the paper stand out:

 * The authors claim that FNet is 80% faster than BERT on GPUs and 70% faster on TPUs.
-The reason for this speed-up is two-fold:
-    * The Fourier Transform layer is unparametrized, it does not have any parameters!
-    * The authors use Fast Fourier Transform (FFT); this reduces the time complexity from `O(n^2)` (in the case of self-attention) to `O(n log n)`.
+The reason for this speed-up is two-fold: a) the Fourier Transform layer is unparametrized, it does not have any parameters, and b) the authors use Fast Fourier Transform (FFT); this reduces the time complexity from `O(n^2)` (in the case of self-attention) to `O(n log n)`.
 * FNet manages to achieve 92-97% of the accuracy of BERT on the GLUE benchmark.

 ---